LeggoMyEggHo/Indeed-Apply-Bot_ChatGPT-Auto-Iteration/README.md

 **Cover Letters are currently not supported**

-**All you need to do is download the one file: "IndeedApplySimple.ahk" and run it.** The other files are source code for collaboration.
+**All you need to do is download the one file: "IndeedApplySimple.exe" and run it.** The other files are source code for collaboration.

 PREAMBLE